All Episodes

 I have to be honest here with you folks.

-And I appreciate that, but there's some things I have to say here, and I've been saying them.
+But there's some things I have to say here, and I have been saying them.

-And I realize that to a low information voter, say somebody tuning into this program relatively new, maybe the first time, second time, first week or what have you, some of it may sound off the wall, if they don't have a lot of listening under their belt to establish context or understand context.
+And I realize that to a low-information voter, say somebody tuning into this program relatively new, maybe the first time, second time, first week, or what have you, some of it may sound off the wall.

-And if they don't uh have an understanding of prior regime policies, the things that I may offer as analysis or opinion might shock them, which is not my intent.
+If they don't have a lot of listening under their belt to establish context or understand context, and if they don't have an understanding of prior regime policies, the things that I may offer as analysis or opinion might shock them, which is not my intent.

 But you remember when the doctor said common sense would say, given what we're learning, that you shut down flights from the three countries in Africa.